browserengineering/book/book/invalidation.md

 ```

 For example, in `DocumentLayout`, we can now be explicit about the
-fact that its fields have no external dependencies (and thus have to
+fact that its fields have no external dependencies, and thus have to
-be `mark`ed):^[Before I wrote this, I didn't even notice myself that
+be `mark`ed explicitly:^[I didn't even notice that myself until I
-they have no dependencies!]
+wrote this sectoin!]

 ``` {.python}
 class DocumentLayout: